kinde-oss/kinde-python-sdk/kinde_sdk/docs/apis/tags/OAuthApi.md

 Returns the details of the currently logged in user

-Contains the id, names and email of the currently logged in user
+Contains the id, names and email of the currently logged in user.

 ### Example